More carats and sparkle: How LVMH plans to change Tiffany

 He takes over from Alessandro Bogliolo, who had already overseen a multi-year renovation of Tiffany’s flagship New York store on Fifth Avenue, and the purchase of an 80-carat-plus oval diamond to be set in a necklace that will become its most expensive piece of jewellery.

-Reporitng by Francesca Piscioneri in Rome, Silvia Aloisi in Milan and Sarah White in Paris; Additional reporting by Melissa Fares and Vanessa O’Connell in New York; Editing by Matthew Lewis
+Reporitng by Francesca Piscioneri in Rome, Silvia Aloisi in Milan and Sarah White in Paris; Additional reporting by Melissa Fares and Vanessa O’Connell in New York and Silke Koltrowitz in Zurich; Editing by Matthew Lewis and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.